Thornton v Shoe Lane Parking Ltd

 is a leading English contract law case.
-It gives a good example of the rule that a clause cannot be incorporated after a contract has been concluded, without reasonable notice before.
-Also, it was held that an automatic ticket machine was an offer, rather than an invitation to treat.
+It provides a good example of the rule that a clause cannot be incorporated after a contract has been concluded, without reasonable notice before.
+Also, it was held that an automatic ticket machine was an offer, rather than an invitation to treat, that the insertion of money was an acceptance, therefore, specifically, any (additional) conditions on the ticket were post-acceptance and invalid.

 Although the case is important for these two propositions, today any exclusion of negligence liability for personal injury by businesses is prohibited by the Unfair Contract Terms Act 1977 s 2(1) and the Unfair Terms in Consumer Contracts Regulations 1999 Sch 2, para(a).